jdossgollin/2018-robust-adaptation-cyclical-risk/report-earths-future/reviewer-response.md

 Figure 1: Inconsistent capitalization.
 Can you add units?

-> Working on this, but going to follow up RE units of American River
+> Thank you for this suggestion.
+Figure 1 now has units defined, uniform capitalization, and lettering (a)...(d).

 147: Recommend preserving the order you present the climate scenarios throughout the paper.

-> This is reasonable.
-We order them (i) secular change only; (ii) LFV only; (iii) LFV plus secular change.
+> Thank you for this helpful suggestion.
+We now order the scenarios (i) secular change only; (ii) LFV only; (iii) LFV plus secular change.
 This also mirrors the results.

 185: Is the word ‘consider’ necessary in these paragraphs?